Authors - Writing for Libri

 Please look out for our recently published and forthcoming titles.

-Two new titles will shortly hit the shelves!
+Two new titles have recently hit the shelves!
 Who Runs the Artworld: Money, Power and Ethics, is the powerful new book from Brad Buckley and John Conomos.
 The book examines the economics and mythologies of today’s global artworld.
 It unmasks the complex web of relationships that now exist among high-profile curators, collectors, museum trustees and corporate sponsors, and the historic and ongoing complicity between the art and money markets.
 Who Runs the Artworld examines alternative models being deployed by curators and artists influenced by the 2008 global financial crisis and the international socio-political Occupy movement, with a particular focus on a renewed activism by artists.
 This activism is coupled with an institutional and social critique led by groups such as Liberate Tate, the Precarious Workers Brigade and Strike Debt.

 Read some reviews of Elvis Style at the following links: Library Review Elvis Blog - MSN - Fashion Fladen Denmark - Man London - Paste Magazine - Square Mile - Islington Gazette - The Greaser and the Doll - The King's World - Tennessee Rose - The Chic Geek - Denim - New Musical Express - Elvis Information Network - Elvis Fan Club Magazine - It's All Style to Me - Hungry Caramella - Elvis News